 Management or employees must neither offer inducements to conduct business, nor solicit them from the personnel of other institutions.
 However, it is recognized that gifts and entertainment may be offered in the normal course of business; such gifts or entertainment should not be excessive in value or frequency.
-Any gift or entertainment valuing PKR 15,000 during a calendar year could be termed as excessive.
-Management of banks should
+Management of banks should: